 What a remarkable evening of live music, note perfect from start to finish and simply sublime.
 I consider myself really lucky to have heard on the finest interpreters of Bach presenting the complete WTC.
 What a night.

 Made even better by the fact that I had a chicken kebab on the way home. (classy me like)

-Clearaudio performance D.C.Turntable MCRU PSU Clearaudio Unify arm Goldring 2500 MM cartridge
+Clearaudio performance D.C.Turntable MCRU PSU Clearaudio Clarify arm Goldring 2500 MM cartridge